antomys/CuriousBenchmarks/AnyLength/Readme.md

 <a name="conclusions"></a>
 ## Conclusions

-For array, and collections that does not implement IEnumerable - use native `.Length` or `.Count` methods.
+For array - use native `.Length` or `.Count` methods.
 Elsewhere, use `.Any` with no performance impact.

 Pattern is somewhat slower when collection is empty, consider using native methods or `.Any`.